2020–21 Crawley Town F.C. season: Background and pre-season

 The 2019–20 season saw Crawley Town compete in League Two for the fifth consecutive season.
 Despite the club reaching the Fourth round of the EFL Cup, their best performance in the competition, manager Gabriele Cioffi left the club by mutual consent on 2 December 2019, with the club having won just once in their previous 11 matches with the club 17th in League Two.
 Cioffi was replaced by former manager John Yems three days later on a deal until the end of the season.
 Following an upturn in the club's form, with Crawley losing just 2 of their following 11 matches, Yems' contract was extended until the end of the 2022–23 season in late January 2020.
 However, in March 2020, the League Two season was postponed due to the COVID-19 pandemic, with Crawley still having a further 9 games to play.
 The season was later cancelled, with Crawley finishing 13th after clubs agreed to base the final table on points per game.

 Following the conclusion of the previous season, defender Jamie Sendles-White, midfielders Jimmy Smith and Josh Payne and forward Ibrahim Meite were all released following the expiration of their contracts, whilst David Sesay, Josh Doherty, Ashley Nathaniel-George, George Francomb, Dannie Bulman and Lewis Young all signed new contracts.
 Ollie Palmer and Panutche Camara were both offered new contracts by the club, but rejected these offers, instead signing for League One clubs AFC Wimbledon and Plymouth Argyle respectively.
 Forward Beryly Lubala also left the club after League One side Blackpool signed the player for an undisclosed fee on 1 September 2020, and Gyliano van Velzen left by mutual consent the following day.

-Across the summer 2020 transfer window, the club brought in defenders Archie Davies and Tony Craig from Brighton & Hove Albion and Bristol Rovers, midfielders Samuel Matthews, Tyler Frost and Jake Hessenthaler from Bristol Rovers, Reading and Grimsby Town, forward Sam Ashford from Hemel Hempstead Town and winger Zaid Al-Hussaini, all following the expiry of their contracts at their previous clubs.
+Across the summer 2020 transfer window, the club brought in defenders Archie Davies and Tony Craig from Brighton & Hove Albion and Bristol Rovers, midfielders Sam Matthews, Tyler Frost and Jake Hessenthaler from Bristol Rovers, Reading and Grimsby Town, forward Sam Ashford from Hemel Hempstead Town and winger Zaid Al-Hussaini, all following the expiry of their contracts at their previous clubs.
 Goalkeeper Tom McGill also rejoined the club on a season-long loan from Brighton & Hove Albion, having been on loan at the club for the second half of the previous season.

 Due to the COVID-19 pandemic, the beginning of the League Two season, which was originally due to occur in August 2020, was delayed to 12 September 2020, whilst the first round of the EFL Cup was scheduled to take place on 5 September 2020.